AdrianSnowball/fizz-buzz-spring-boot/README.md

 This is the point where I have a passing functional test it simply asserts the endpoint is up and returning a OK response.

+####Significant Commit 2

+Now I am test driving using red green refactor and have a green test.
+Normally I would have written a degenerate or edge case test first but because the criteria is clear that we will only ever send ints 1..100 there are none I can think of.
+I have written the smallest amount of code to pass the test.